whatisnuclear/website/_posts/2020-11-23-sodium-vs-salt.md

 and used sodium metal to cool the reflector.
 Some modern reactor concepts also utilize both sodium metal and molten salt.

-Note that some salts, like Sodium-Chloride (table salt) contain sodium.
+Note that while sodium metal is not in any way a salt, some salts, like Sodium-Chloride (table salt) contain sodium.
 This is the sodium people refer to in nutrition.
 Others salts (like Potassium-Chloride and FLiBe) do not contain any sodium.

 # See Also